sbhmajum369/sentiment-pred/README.md

 # Reviews to Rating prediction

-First download the 'review.json' file from: .
-Then extract the 'text' and 'stars' in 2 separate .txt files: "Reviews.txt" and "Ratings.txt".
+First download the json file from: https://www.yelp.com/dataset/download.
+Then from 'review.json' extract the 'text' and 'stars' in 2 separate .txt files: "Reviews.txt" and "Ratings.txt".

 Install all the dependencies.